GlobalLives/globallives/wp-content/plugins/google-sitemap-plugin/readme.txt

 * New: Ability to add site in google webmaster tools, verify it and add sitemap file was added.

 == Upgrade Notice ==

+= V2.8.6 =
+Bug related on The link which get's added to the robots.txt was fixed.
+Style of the sitemap file was updated.

 = V2.8.5 =
 Bugs related on using string offset as an array were fixed.
 Screenshots was updated.